adam-maj/tiny-gpu/README.md

 Updates I want to make in the future to improve the design, anyone else is welcome to contribute as well:

+- [ ] Add a simple cache for instructions
 - [ ] Build an adapter to use GPU with Tiny Tapeout 7
 - [ ] Add basic branch divergence
 - [ ] Add basic memory coalescing